bpardee/rumx/README.md

 ## TODO

-I'm rewriting the list logic.
-List stuff will soon be deprecated.

 Figure out the "NameError - uninitialized constant Rack::File:" error that occurs frequently on startup and seems related to the tree not displaying correctly.
 Works okay with refresh.
 (Current workaround is to require 'rack/file in server.rb)